microsoft/bedrock/README.md

 3. [Create and deploy](./cluster) a Kubernetes environment with Flux.

 Our cluster creation templates include deployments of a [cloud-native stack](https://github.com/timfpark/fabrikate-cloud-native) by default.
 This is intended to be replaced with your own resource manifest repo, but you can also take advantage of this by jumping directly to step #3 if you'd like to give Bedrock a try before defining your own deployment.

+The easiest way to try Bedrock is to start with our [azure-simple](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/azure-simple) deployment template or with [minikube](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/minikube) to try it locally.

 ## Contributing